 If you want to learn more about which garden pots are best for you, check out our full guide on selecting a garden pot.

 What are the best growing mediums for potted plants?

-There are several physical characteristics to consider when choosing the appropriate medium for your level of experience, type of plant and application. .
-Air porosity and the ability to retain water are two of the most important qualities to factor in when selecting a grow media.
+There are several things you need to consider when choosing the appropriate medium for your level of experience, type of plant and application.
+Aeration and water retention are two of the most important qualities to factor in when selecting a grow media.
 The physical characteristics of the media the roots are growing in can make all the difference in the health and yields of your crop.

 Garden soil and potting soil

 Perlite comes in many mixes, and is a non-organic compound that drastically improves aeration and drainage, while reducing compaction.
-Perlite is the little while specs in your potting soil, and if yours does not contain any, you should add it in yourself.
+Perlite is the little white pebbles in your potting soil.
+If your soil does not contain any, you need to add it in yourself.

 Amending your soil

-Using one of our garden soil amendments introduces microbial activity into your soil, and this activity improves conditions.
+Using garden soil amendments introduces microbial activity into your soil, and this activity improves conditions.
 If you are looking for another way to improve soil quality, consider using compost tea!

 Want to learn more about improving your soil?
 Check out our full breakdown of how to amend your soil.
 Or, you can check out our complete guide on container gardening.